nomi217/nomi217/README.md

 ![download](https://user-images.githubusercontent.com/57231249/142175624-f5d51450-e55f-43b9-8a40-e63a23d51510.png)
 # I'm a Software Developer, a frontend developer, and a tech enthusiast!
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;&nbsp;
 ## About Me